ShadowRoot: slotAssignment property

 named

 Elements are automatically assigned to <slot> elements within this shadow root.
-Any descendants of the host with a slot attribute which matches the name attribute of a <slot> within this shadow root will be assigned to that slot.
-Any top-level children of the host with no slot attribute will be assigned to a <slot> with no name attribute (the "default slot") if one is present.
+Any top-level children of the host with a slot attribute that matches the name attribute of a <slot> within this shadow root will be assigned to that slot.
+Any top-level children of the host with no slot attribute will be assigned to a <slot> with no name attribute (the "default slot"), if one is present.

 manual